THE HOME OF

 So, where then beget good and evil?
 What?
 Again, with God?
 I might believe you if, and when, you prove your God is real.
 Talk to me more then.
 For me, I can see no other source for good and evil besides ourselves.
-Where’s the good in a stone?
+Where is the good in a stone?
 What evil is the sea?
 Does starlight have malice?
 Is there really any anger in the wind?
 Good and evil are our designs and opinions.
 These are weak in the mind of just one.
 Weak and fleeting.
 As fleeting as that one’s brief life.
-Though when we find consensus with others regarding what is good and what is evil, well then we’ve got something to show and talk about.
-We’ve found the home of good and evil.
+Though when we find consensus with others regarding what is good and what is evil, well then, we’ve got something to show and talk about.
+We have found the home of good and evil.